 What Is a Warehouse Management System (WMS)?

-The simplest definition of a WMS is a system in which the daily operations within a distribution center (DC) are controlled and managed.
+A warehouse management system is a type of software application that helps users manage the daily operations within a warehouse or distribution center (DC).
 WMS software has come to encompass how you receive inventory, how you store it, how you pick items for shipment and how you know when to order more.
-Because there’s so much interconnectivity built in, software naturally makes these processes cleaner, easier to track, and less susceptible to human error.
-These software solutions offer visibility into a business’s entire inventory and manage supply chain fulfillment operations from the distribution center to the store shelf.
+Because there’s so much interconnectivity built in, WMS software naturally makes these processes cleaner, easier to track, and less susceptible to human error.
+WMS software solutions offer real time visibility into a business’s entire inventory and manage supply chain fulfillment operations from the distribution center to the store shelf.

-However, not all warehouse management systems are created equal.
+However, not all WMS systems are created equal.
 Although a WMS can be comparatively analog, it does not mean it has to be; just because some warehouse management systems come with every feature available, it does not mean you must adopt them all.
-When searching for the right WMS for your business, it’s a matter of finding what’s right for you and then being flexible enough to adapt as external factors and conditions shift or the business grows.
-Please note that WMS is not to be confused with WCS and/or WES, but how they overlap should be understood.
+When searching for the right WMS for your business, it’s a matter of finding what’s right for you and then being flexible enough to adapt as external factors and conditions shift or your business grows.
+Please note that WMS is not to be confused with warehouse control systems (WCS) and/or warehouse execution systems (WES), but how they overlap should be understood.

 Table of Contents: